greg-js/arch-wiki-md-repo/wiki/_content/english/Zsh.md

 ```

-	*To activate the menu, press tab twice.*
+To activate the menu, press `Tab` twice.

 For autocompletion of command line switches for aliases, add the following to: